peterb0yd/foodlogger.ai/README.md

 The mission for this project is to build the easiest food-logging app with the help of AI services.
 The premise is using voice recognition for all food entries to reduce time and effort for the user.

 Originally it was meant to be a useful tool for myself to use.
 Then I had the idea to launch it as a paid product.
 Then I lost interest and moved onto greener pastures.
-Now I'm focused on climate-tech projects.
+Now I'm focused on climate-tech!

 ## Project Setup 🛠️